 7. Dust Ceiling Fans With a Pillowcase

 - Insert the fan blade into the opening of the pillowcase and slide up to the arm.

 8. Boil the Stove Hood Filter

-Clean your stove hood to like new by submerging in a pot of boiling water and I cup of baking soda.
+Clean your stove hood to "like new" by submerging it in a pot of boiling water and 1 cup of baking soda.
 Check periodically and remove when clean.

 9. Car Wax Detracts Dust

 Apply a thin coat of car wax to air returns, vents, stove hoods, and the sorts to keep them dust-free longer.

 10. Dryer Sheets Repel Dust From Baseboards